-The Working with Children Check (the Check) is a legal requirement for people doing child-related work, unless they qualify for an exemption under the Working with Children Act 2005 ('the Act').
+The Working with Children Check is a legal requirement for people doing child-related work, unless they qualify for an exemption under the Working with Children Act 2005 (the Act).

-The Check screens a person's criminal record, and in some cases their professional conduct records.
+The Check screens a person's criminal record, and in some cases their professional conduct determinations and findings.

 Are you doing child-related work?

 In order to do child-related work, you must obtain a Check.

 A Check enables you to do child-related work for five years.
-During this time, your criminal record and in some cases your professional conduct continue to be monitored.
+During this time, your criminal record and your professional conduct continue to be monitored.

 Your Check may be suspended or revoked if:

 - you are charged with, convicted, or found guilty of any relevant offence, or

-a professional disciplinary report is made against you, or referred to the Department of Justice and Regulation by one of the professional bodies listed in What is checked.
+- a professional conduct determination or finding is made against you, or referred to the Department of Justice and Regulation by one of the professional bodies listed in What is checked.